cout970/Modeler/README.md

 ![texture editing](https://i.imgur.com/5HfHfy4.png)
 ![animations](https://i.imgur.com/c1KTFaO.png)

+### How to install/run
+Go to releases in github and download the latest version.
+In each release there are 3 files, you need to download the file modeler-A.B-beta.jar where A.B is the version of the program.

+Once you get the jar file, create a new folder and move the jar file to that folder.
+If you have java correclty configurared you can double click the jar file to start the application.

+If this doesn't work for your, you can start the program by opening a comand line window in the folder and type `java -jar modeler-A.B-beta.jar` replacing 'modeler-A.B-beta.jar' for the name of the jar file.

+If the program starts, a folder called `data` will be created.
+This folders stores backups, the main config file and the logs of the program.
+If the program fails to start you can copy the program logs and open an issue in github.

 ### Current state
 Currently this is project is not in active development.
 So don't expect updates soon, unless I need 3D models for other project, then I will continue updating this 3D editor.